 Sunglasses

 Sun+equator.
-I know I sound like a broken record, but I don’t want you to hurt your eyes!
-The Galapagos guides I spoke to recommend good quality sunglasses with UV protection in the Galapagos since the sun is so strong and often bounces off the water.
+I sound like a broken record, but I don’t want you to hurt your eyes!
+The Galapagos guides I spoke with recommended good quality sunglasses with UV protection in the Galapagos since the sun is so strong and often bounces off the water.

 Walking Shoes

 A good pair of walking shoes is essential for touring the islands.
-I personally traveled to the Galapagos with my Hoka One Ones Speedgoat 2, and they were perfect.
+I traveled to the Galapagos with my Hoka One Ones Speedgoat 5, and they were perfect.
 Check out more of my favorite travel shoes here.

 Walking Sandals